 (Morning tea, lunch and afternoon tea will be provided.)

-NB: A Tax Invoice in AUD will be sent upon receipt of your booking.
+NB: A Tax Invoice will be sent upon receipt of your booking.
 The attendance fee includes catering for morning tea, lunch and afternoon tea.
 Please note, a workbook will be provided to each participant for future reference and use.
-Due to catering and venue requirements NO CANCELLATIONS will be accepted after 10th of September.
+Due to catering and venue requirements NO CANCELLATIONS will be accepted after the 10th of October.
 Replacements will however be accepted.

 .*CPE points are used to maintain your Certified Packaging Professional (CPP) credential..